justinetaylor/mids-w207-final-project/backups/clear_cut_solution.md

 ```

 ![png](backups/clear_cut_solution_files/backups/clear_cut_solution_12_0.png)

 After the feature transformation, we see improved distinction in median values, espeically for cover type 6, where the median is notably higher than that of other cover types and the distribution is concentrated around the median.

 #### Segment data

 Based on closer examination of our model performance, we found that the models consistently confused cover types 1 and 2 and covertypes 3 and 6.
 So we decided to break up our model into one primary model (outputs 12 (for 1 or 2), 36 (for outputs 3 or 6), 4, 5 or 7) and two secondary models (one for distinguishing 1 or 2 and the other for distinguishing 3 or 6).
+We'll implement more feature engineering on the subset of data focused on 12 and 36 to combine soil types with the same distribution.

 ```python